 What led you to work for PETA?

 Hello, I’m Jonathan.

-IT has been a major part of my working and personal life, starting with working with and building my first computer by the age of 15.
+IT has been a major part of my working and personal life, which started when I built my first computer at the age of 14.

 My career started with the Emergency Services in Surrey, where I was introduced to an array of specialist and bespoke computer systems and software.
 After becoming a subject matter expert, I found a passion for training those systems to all levels of personnel.